BenSouchet/ibex-1d/README.md

 In case of an error you should see a formated log message in your terminal telling you exactly what is the issue.
 If the script crash or something don't work you can open an issue [here](https://github.com/BenSouchet/1d-ibex/issues).

-## Improvements
-- use `numpy.ascontiguousarray` on images arrays to use them as output or dest array, reducing allocations
-- Adding more timing debug to detect bottle necks in the process
-- Expose `is_document` and `max_quality` to script arguments

 ## Author / Maintainer